poelzi/suiup/README.md

 # Quick Start

-> [!NOTE]
+> [!TIP]
-> Pass the `--yes` flag to skip confirmation prompts and select yes to updating the default binary to the one you are installing.
+> Pass the `--yes` flag to skip confirmation prompts, thus accepting to updating the default binary to the one you are installing.

 **Install `sui` -- this will install the latest available testnet release**
 ```bash